 - You pay interest only on the money you borrow.

 - The money is available repeatedly once you pay down the balance.

 - A line of credit may have a lower interest rate than other loan types.

 Cons of a revolving line of credit include the following:

 - Some lines, including unsecured lines, charge higher interest rates than secured lines and other types of loans.

 - The draw period when you borrow against the line typically lasts 12 or 24 months; then the loan must either be renewed – for a fee – or paid in full.

-- Lines may not be convertible to a structured loan for repayment.
-You may have to pay back the full balance all at once if the lender won’t renew, and you can’t find another lender to refinance the balance.
+- A line may not be convertible to a structured loan for repayment.
+You may have to pay back the full balance all at once if the lender won’t renew and you can’t find another lender to refinance the balance.

 Despite these drawbacks, revolving lines of credit have many advantages that make them ideal for small business owners.
 Using revolving lines of credit, you can finance outsized expenses that will grow your company.